State liquor stores set to close tonight

 Employees said last night customers rushed to purchase a variety of liquor.

-Top sells were Tito, Captain Morgan and Bacardi.
+Top sells were Titos, Captain Morgan and Bacardi.
 One shopper spent about $2,000.

 “I’m not concerned about it.
 I’m not a heavy drinker.
 I’m just a social drinker, but my sister is,” said Joni Florida, Erie resident.